Efficacy

 Line chart of abdominal bloating Line chart of abdominal bloating

-fP<0.05 for Trulance 3 mg vs placebo.
 An integrated analysis of IBS-C Studies 3 and 4.
-The severity of abdominal bloating was assessed on an 11-point numeric rating scale from 0 (none) to 10 (worst possible).3
+The severity of abdominal bloating was assessed on an 11-point numeric rating scale from 0 (none) to 10 (worst possible).2

-Trulance improved abdominal discomfort in patients with IBS-C throughout the treatment period3
+Trulance improved abdominal cramping vs placebo in patients throughout the treatment period5

 Line chart of abdominal discomfort Line chart of abdominal discomfort

-gP<0.05 Trulance 3 mg vs placebo.
 An integrated analysis of IBS-C Studies 3 and 4.
-The severity of abdominal discomfort was assessed on an 11-point numeric rating scale from 0 (none) to 10 (worst possible).3
+The severity of abdominal cramping was assessed on an 11-point numeric rating scale from 0 (none) to 10 (worst possible).2

-Trulance improved abdominal cramping in patients with IBS-C throughout the treatment period3
+Trulance improved abdominal discomfort vs placebo in patients throughout the treatment period5

 Line chart of abdominal cramping Line chart of abdominal cramping

-hP<0.05 Trulance 3 mg vs placebo.
 An integrated analysis of IBS-C Studies 3 and 4.
-The severity of abdominal cramping was assessed on an 11-point numeric rating scale from 0 (none) to 10 (worst possible).3
+The severity of abdominal discomfort was assessed on an 11-point numeric rating scale from 0 (none) to 10 (worst possible).2

-Trulance improved abdominal fullness in patients with IBS-C throughout the treatment period3
+Trulance improved abdominal fullness vs placebo in patients throughout the treatment period5

 Line chart of abdominal fullness Line chart of abdominal fullness